 So what is happening here?
 According to the research, the errors run the gamut.

 Sometimes a missed or delayed diagnosis is to blame.
 Other times, there is miscommunication or lack of coordination between doctors, resulting in delayed treatment.
 A surprising number of doctors and nurses lack knowledge of what to do for an embolism.
 Screening errors or ineffective treatments can also play a role.

 More often than not, there is a pileup of errors, with multiple players at fault.
 The result is a lot of finger pointing.

-Our job is to root through all the finger pointing and determine who is to blame and why.
+Our job as medical malpractice attorneys in Belleville, IL, is to root through all the finger pointing and determine who is to blame and why.
 We want to know exactly where the system failed the patient.
 Not only will this help compensate the family for their loss, but it can provide valuable knowledge to hopefully prevent future tragedies from occurring on what should be the most joyous day of a person’s life.